gorolykmaxim/flutter_event_projections/README.md

 }
 ```

-Since our app needs to display a user, sending message and the latest
+Since our app needs to display a user, sending message, and the latest
 message sent, let's create a query for this set of data.
 ```dart
 class GetUserAndHisLastMessage extends Query<Specification, Map<User, Message>> {